JohnKeysCloud/priority/readme.md

 I designed and authored this project using JavaScript, CSS, SCSS and EJS for templating.

-Note: I started this project during a semester of school hence why it took a little longer than usual to complete.
+Note: I started this project during a semester at University, hence why it took a little longer than it would have otherwise to complete.

 ### - ツkc💭